The Best Things to do in Dusseldorf, Germany by JetSettingFools.com

 Uerige Alt Beer Hall, Dusseldorf, Germany

 Perhaps Dusseldorf’s most popular Altbier bar, Uerige sits on a prominent Altstadt corner just south of Marktplatz.
-This lively Dusseldorf brewpub is frequented by both locals and tourists with ample seating both inside and out.
+This lively brewpub is frequented by both locals and tourists with ample seating both inside and out.

 Brewery Schumacher